firefly-iii/docs/new-docs/support/telemetry.md

 ## Can I see the collected telemetry and influence it?

-If telemetry is collected, the page under Administration, Telemetry (`/admin/telemetry/view`) that shows you how many records have been collected.
+If telemetry is collected, there is a page under Administration, Telemetry (`/admin/telemetry/view`) that shows you how many records have been collected.
 You can view all records, but they are read-only.
 There are several options to manage the telemetry data.

 - You can submit the data, not having to wait on the cron job.
 - You can delete all (submitted) records.